sidens1996/StudentManagement/README.md

 # StudentManagement
-This is a simple GUI for student information management designing for teaching.
+This is a simple GUI using QT for student information management designing for teaching.